deivisonisidoro/clean-arch-typescript/README.md

 7- **Prisma**: Prisma is an open-source database toolkit that simplifies database access in your TypeScript projects.
 It provides a type-safe and auto-generated query builder that makes working with databases more efficient and less error-prone.

+## Using Environment Variables

+This project relies on environment variables to be set in a .env file.
+To set up the necessary environment variables, create a copy of the `.env.example` file and rename it to `.env`.
+Then, fill in the values for each variable.

 ## Configuration and Usage

 To get started with this project, follow these steps: